FrankLef/cookiecutter-pkg/README.md

     make git_init

-### Step 4 Add the ignored directories (optional for packages)
+### Step 4 Add the ignored directories

-Some directories, such as the `data/`, are included in `.gitignore` and therefore ignored by the cookicutter which is coming from `git`.
+Some directories, such as the `\data`, are included in `.gitignore` and therefore ignored by the cookicutter.
 Run `make` to add these extra directories.
-The most usual one is `data`.

     make ignored_dir

 ### Step 5 Install `pre-commit`

-Once `.git` is setup, make sure to include the pre-commit script in `.git` by running `pre-commit install` from the poetry shell.
-Also `pre-commit update` ensures that the `ruff` is up-to-date.
-Sometimes warnings appear about the 'rev' field being mutable, using `pre-commit update` usually resolves this.

-These steps are encoded in the Makefile and can be run as follows
+See the [help pre-commit](help-pre-commit-update) for details.

+Setup and update `pre-commit`

     make precommit

-It is also a good idea to run the hooks against all files when adding a new hook
+It is also a good idea to run the hooks against all files to verify them.

-    pre-commit run --all-files

-wich is encoded in the MakeFile with the command

     make precommit_run

 ### Step 6 Verify the features

-It is also useful to test the features of the new project before embarking in the coding.

-#### Code source linter and formatter

-To run the linter from `ruff check .` use the command

-    make lint

-To run the code formatter from `ruff format .` use the command

-    make format

 #### Create the documentation with `mkdocs`